hsf-training/hsf-training-matplotlib/_episodes/04-higgs-search.md

 ~~~
 {: .language-python}

+Note that this changes the global setting, but it can still be overwritten later.

-Let's do the plot again
+Let's do the plot again to see the changes:

 ~~~
 plt.title("First look at samples")